 But it still helps to know about the emotional languages and occasional disconnects that come up between older men and women.
 Here is some advice on what you can do to be interesting to older men:

-This doesn’t mean “20 years old.”
-It just means that they need to find something alluring about you.
+This doesn’t mean you need to look “20 years old.”
+It just means that men should find something alluring about you.

-Of course you might not be the same size and weight that you were when you were 30 years younger, but if you eat well and get regular exercise, it shows.
+Of course, you might not be the same size and weight that you were when you were 30 years younger, but if you eat well and get regular exercise, it shows.
 Unsure where to start with exercise?
 Why not try Pilates.

 Women who make themselves approachable by smiling and appearing to have a friendly and enthusiastic personality are much more attractive to older men.